Skip to content

 control_type=self.control_type,

-action="flag" if is_toxic else "forward",
+action=self._action if is_ungrounded else "forward",

-categories=["toxicity"] if is_toxic else [],
+categories=["low_grounding"] if is_ungrounded else [],

 )